 - substance abuse

 Many suicides are committed by people who are depressed.
 Depression is a mental health disorder.
 It causes chemical imbalances in the brain, which can lead to despondency, lethargy, or general apathy towards life.
-Almost half of 14- and 15-year-olds have reported feeling some symptoms of depression, which makes coping with the extensive stresses of adolescence all the more difficult.
+About one tenth of 15 to 24-year-olds in Canada could be diagnosed with depression, which makes coping with the extensive stresses of adolescence all the more difficult.
 Symptoms of depression in youth are often overlooked or passed off as being typical "adolescent turmoil."